BlackWhiteYoshi/Blazor.BrowserAPI/Blazor.BrowserAPI/Dialog/Dialog.md

 ### IDialogInProcess

 The *HTMLDialogElement* interface provides methods to manipulate &lt;dialog&gt; elements.
 It inherits properties and methods from the HTMLElement interface.

+Objects of this class must disposed manually, so do not forget to call Dispose() when you are done with it.

 #### Properties